swharden/SWHarden.com/content/blog/2025-11-16-streaming-pi-digits.md

 ## Theory

 It has long been known that pi can be represented as the product of an infinite series.
-The [Wallis Product](https://en.wikipedia.org/wiki/Wallis_product) published in 1656 represents Pi as the product of an infinite series:
+The [Wallis Product](https://en.wikipedia.org/wiki/Wallis_product) published in 1656 represents Pi as:

 <img src="https://swharden.com/static/2025/11/16/sum.png" class="mx-auto">